COVID-19 pandemic: 2023

 On 4 January 2023, the WHO said the information shared by China during the recent surge in infections lacked data, such as hospitalisation rates.
 On 10 January, the WHO's Europe office said the recent viral surge in China posed "no immediate threat."
 On 16 January, the WHO recommended that China monitor excess mortality to provide "a more comprehensive understanding of the impact of COVID-19".

 On 30 January, the three-year anniversary of the original declaration, the WHO determined that COVID-19 still met the criteria for a public health emergency of international concern (PHEIC).

 On 19 March, WHO Director-General Tedros indicated he was "confident" the COVID-19 pandemic would cease to be a public health emergency by the end of the year.
 On 5 May, the WHO downgraded COVID-19 from being a global health emergency, though it continued to refer to it as a pandemic.
 The WHO does not make official declarations of when pandemics end.
 The decision came after Tedros convened with the International Health Regulations Emergency Committee, wherein the Committee noted that due to the decrease in deaths and hospitalisations, and the prevalence of vaccinations and the level of general immunity, it was time to remove the emergency designation and "transition to long-term management".
 Tedros agreed, and the WHO reduced the classification to an "established and ongoing health issue".
-In a press conference, Tedros remarked that the diminishing threat from COVID-19 had "allowed most countries to return to life as we knew it before COVID-19".
+In a press conference, Tedros remarked that the diminishing threat from COVID-19 had "allowed most countries to return to life as we knew it before COVID-19."

 In September the WHO said it had observed "concerning" trends in COVID-19 case numbers and hospitalisations, although analysis was hampered because many countries were no longer recording COVID-19 case statistics.

 In November 2023, in response to viral mutations and changing characteristics of infection, the WHO adjusted its treatment guidelines.
 Among other changes, remdesivir and molnupiravir were now recommended only for the most severe cases, and deuremidevir and ivermectin were recommended against.

+2024

+In March 2024, amid fewer hospitalizations and deaths from COVID-19, CDC released updated recommendations on protection from it.
+As the virus continued to evolve in its spike protein, in April WHO updated its recommendation on vaccine antigen composition to enhance vaccine-induced immune responses.
+It advised a monovalent JN.1 lineage as the antigen in future COVID-19 vaccines.